shivanand-patil/TheDataSeminar/Week-02/README.md

 ```

 - System Monitoring: Monitor system resource usage, including the number of open file descriptors, to identify potential bottlenecks.
 Operating system tools like lsof (list open files) can be helpful.

+#### MariaDB database replication

+MariaDB supports several methods for database replication, each offering different characteristics:

+- Asynchronous Replication (Most Common):

+This is the most widely used method.
+Changes are written to the binary log on the master server and then asynchronously applied to the slave server at a later time.
+Offers good performance as the master and slave don't need to be in sync constantly, but there can be a slight delay in data being reflected on the slave.

+- Semi-synchronous Replication:

+Provides a balance between performance and data consistency.
+Data is written to the binary log on the master and then acknowledged by at least one slave before the write is committed on the master.
+Offers a faster recovery time in case of a master failure compared to asynchronous replication, but with slightly more overhead.

+- Galera Cluster (Synchronous Replication):

+This is a multi-master replication approach using the Galera library for group communication.
+All nodes in the cluster have a copy of the database and maintain consistency through a consensus algorithm.
+Offers high availability and data consistency, but can have higher resource requirements and potentially slightly lower performance compared to asynchronous methods.

+- Multi-source Replication:

+Allows replicating data from multiple master servers to a single slave server.
+Useful for scenarios where data originates from different sources.
+Requires more complex configuration but can be helpful in specific use cases.

+#### Choosing the Right Method:

+The best replication method depends on your specific needs:

+- Performance requirements: How critical is it to have the latest data on the slave?
+- Data consistency: How important is it to guarantee that data on the master and slave are always identical?
+- Availability: How important is it to have a highly available database setup?
+- Complexity: How comfortable are you with managing a more complex replication configuration?

+For most basic scenarios, asynchronous replication is a good starting point due to its simplicity and good performance.
+If you need more immediate data consistency or higher availability, explore semi-synchronous replication or Galera Cluster.
+Multi-source replication is more specific to situations with multiple data sources.